switch-model/switch/examples/dr_simple/README.md

 SYNOPSIS
 	switch solve --verbose --log-run

-This example illustrates the use of Switch to construct and run a very simple model with a single load zone, one investment period, and two timepoints.
-This model expands the copperplate0 example by allowing demand shifting at no cost.
+This model expands the copperplate1 example by allowing demand shifting at no cost.
+It also decreases available geothermal capacity, and has a tighter capacity limit on distributed solar solar projects to push other generators onto the margin to illustrate interesting dynamics between DR, generation capacity, and local_td capacity.